Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-Things to Consider Before Getting a Pet Turtle or Tortoise
+Should You Get a Pet Turtle?
+What to Know Before Getting a Turtle or Tortoise

 You see those teeny tiny turtles at all of the gift shops at the beach, so you buy one with a small Kritter keeper and a pinch of food, take the turtle home, and follow all of the directions from the sales associate.
 But, do you know what kind of turtle you bought?
 How big it will be?
 What the proper care instructions are?

 Turtles and tortoises seem like they'll be a cheap pet to care for.
 Most pet stores will sell you a smaller species of tortoise with a 20-gallon aquarium, sand, and other supplies, but no tortoise should live in an aquarium that small, much less with sand as the only substrate.
 You're bound for health problems and a much shorter lifespan, not to mention an unhappy tortoise.

 Turtles and tortoises can live well over 25 years, most living 50 and older.
 You want to make sure that a pet turtle is the right pet for you and that you can provide optimum housing and care throughout a long turtle life.
 These animals are a true commitment, and they will outlive many pet dogs and a few cats with proper care.

 Before you get a pet turtle or tortoise, you need to make sure that you do all the proper research.
 Find the best one for you.

 Even if you buy the turtle or tortoise at a smaller size, you need to prepare for when the animal grows larger.
 That 20-gallon tank just isn't going to be enough for your two new red ear sliders when they're full-grown; you will need to upgrade.
 Do you have room for the proper sized enclosure?
 Do you have the money to purchase the enclosure and any accessories that you may need?